Second Battle of Cobadin(1916)

 - The Second Battle of Cobadin took place in 1916.
 Oct 19–25, 1916.

-- Who won the Second Battle of Cobadin?
+- What was the outcome of the Second Battle of Cobadin?

 - The Bulgaria / Germany / Ottoman were victorious against the Romania / Russia.